FirstLanguage/extend-chatbot/README.md

 ## Chatbot console operations

 We are assuming the steps to create Chatbot stories and other fucntions are known.
-If not please refer thier documentation page.
+If not please refer their documentation page.

 You can check below for a short demo
 {% include youtubePlayer.html %}

 Below are few screenshots for your reference:

-PFB a sampel Story for our Chatbot to work
+PFB a sample Story for our Chatbot to work

 ![Story](/images/chatbot2.png)

-Select the webhook you craeted in the Integerations window.
+Select the webhook you created in the Integrations window.

 ![Webhook](/images/chatbot3.png)